 “It has been very helpful,” said Trinity Episcopal Cathedral Dean René John.
 “We all lead such stress-filled lives that it’s good to have an opportunity to educate people so they can make healthy choices.”

-Faith In Prevention, a state-funded community education program offered by Trenton Health Team, is a partnership with houses of worship.
+Faith In Prevention, a state Department of Health-funded community education program offered by Trenton Health Team, is a partnership with houses of worship.
 THT staff train lay leaders in each congregation to host nutrition classes and share healthy lifestyle strategies with members of their faith communities.
 Over the past five years, nearly 80 houses of worship have partnered with THT, touching the lives of nearly 1,400 congregants.

 The goal is to improve health and well-being through a focus on nutrition and exercise, while providing information about cancer and how to quit smoking.
 FIP health screenings also focus on chronic diseases such as obesity, diabetes, and hypertension—critical health issues in Trenton.